MILFORD SOUND CRUISES – The Most Beautiful Cruise

 Radfords on the Lake Te Anau

 Radfords on the Lake is located across the road from Lake Te Anau with stunning lake and mountain views.
 The fully self-contained suites offer everything you need during your stay.
 From cooking utensils to a desk and comfortable bed, Radfords on the Lake in Te Anau is your home away from home.
-With lovely staff, daily cleaning and it’s central location, we couldn’t recommend Radfords on the Lake enough.
+With lovely staff, daily cleaning and its central location, we couldn’t recommend Radfords on the Lake enough.
 We have stayed here ourselves and fully enjoyed it!

 → Book here your stay at Radfords on the Lake